sports science, simplified.

 To do this, we bring together the smartest minds in the world to teach coaches and athletes like yourself how you can use the latest knowledge to improve performance.

-Our Story
+Our Story…

 Owen Walker | Founder, Science for Sport

-The story of Science for Sport begun in 2014 when I (Owen) was working as the Head of Academy Sports Science for Cardiff City Football Club.
+The story of Science for Sport began in 2014 when I (Owen) was working as the Head of Academy Sports Science for Cardiff City Football Club.
 Just one week into the job, I was hit with a problem coaches’ have to deal with virtually every day: knowing the answer to a tough (and expensive) question.

 My manager asked me if we should spend £50k ($80k USD) on GPS units for the academy.
 The pressure mounted when he told me he had to make a decision fast due to limited stock.

 Honestly, I didn’t know the answer.
-I wasn’t sure if they were valid and reliable enough to warrant spending almost our entire budget on, and the GPS I’d previously used, seemed to bring more problems than solutions.
+I wasn’t sure if they were valid and reliable enough to warrant spending almost our entire budget on, and the GPS I’d previously used seemed to bring more problems than solutions.

 So, I did the only thing I could: I promised I would do intense research and return with a fact-based answer the very next morning.
 That promise wasn’t easy to fulfil!
 I searched everywhere I could to find a concise summary of GPS technology to make sense of it all – accelerometers, gyroscopes, magnetometers, GPS modules, algorithms, etc. I found 5 individual studies.